 If AF has lasted for more than 24 or 48 hours there are two approaches to cardioversion.
-If it is necessary to restore the normal rhythm as quickly as possible, the patient may be offered another test - a trans-oesophageal echocardiogram (TOE) - (see figure 3) performed using a probe that goes down the patient's mouth, into their oesophagus (gullet/food pipe) and at the correct level, looks directly into the left atrium.
+If it is necessary to restore the normal rhythm as quickly as possible, the patient may be offered another test - a trans-esophageal echocardiogram (TEE) - (see Image) performed using a probe that goes down the patient's mouth, into their esophagus (gullet/food pipe) and at the correct level, looks directly into the left atrium.
 In this way it can be seen whether a clot has formed and whether it is safe to proceed with cardioversion without prior anticoagulation.
 If a clot is not present, cardioversion may proceed as described earlier with heparin used during the procedure and anticoagulation given after the procedure.

-However, if a clot is present or if the patient and physician choose not to use a trans-oesophageal echo test, the patient must be adequately anticoagulated for at least three weeks (but it often takes much longer) before a cardioversion is attempted.
+However, if a clot is present or if the patient and physician choose not to use a trans-esophageal echo test, the patient must be adequately anticoagulated for at least three weeks (but it often takes much longer) before a cardioversion is attempted.
 For this the patient may be initiated on anticoagulation treatment by a GP who has established a special service to do this, or at the hospital by a cardiologist working with the anticoagulation clinic.
+In this clinic, specialist doctors and nurses prescribe and monitor treatment with warfarin and provide literature and advice relating to anticoagulation.